banteg/brownie-safe/docs/_sources/install.rst.txt

 Installation
 ============

-You will need Python and pip installed, as well as Brownie_ and either of `Ganache CLI`_ or Hardhat_ for the forked network functionality.
+You will need Python and pip installed, as well as Brownie_ and either of `Anvil`_ or Hardhat_ for the forked network functionality.
 Make sure you have `Brownie networks`_ configured correctly.

 Then you can simply: